cseanc/Shibuya/README.md

 In Xcode 11, the default light theme uses `SF Mono SemiBold` for Keywords and mostly `SF Mono Regular` for other components; the default dark theme uses `SF Mono Bold` for Keywords and mostly `SF Mono Medium` for other components.

 In a pageful of codes, especially in a nested jungle of HStack, VStack, List, these bolded Keywords appears overwhelming.
-I believe Class, Type, and Method should be the first class citizens in syntax highlighting, because they varied a lot, while Keywords are merely repetative companions.
+I believe Class, Type, and Method should be the first class citizens in syntax highlighting, because they varied a lot, while Keywords are merely repetitive companions.

 ![](./assets/shibuya_01.png)

-In Shibuya theme, Class, Type, and Method take precednece over Keywords.
+In Shibuya theme, Class, Type, and Method take precedence over Keywords.

 ## Problem 2: Monotone syntax highlighting makes it difficult to differentiate Method Names and Instance Variables